 2. Fertilize (warm & cool grass) in late May

 Start your spring lawn care by with removing any debris from winter.
-Next, prep your lawn mower for the coming season.
-Have the blade sharpened, clean the air filter and change the oil.
 Follow these simple steps for a greener, healthier lawn!

 If necessary apply a pre-emergent herbicide for crabgrass control.
 Crabgrass germinates best at 59F to 65 F. It is best to wait for the soil to warm before applying pre-emergent crabgrass control.

 Remove weeds by hand, be sure to get the entire plant and root if possible.
 If weeds have taken over, spot spray with a post emergent herbicide.
 Gardening expert, Melinda Myers, shares eco-friendly weed control tips.

 Browse our list of articles for more Spring lawn and gardening tips.